httpdaniel/type-tutor/README.md

 Backend

 1. To install the project dependencies for the backend, change directory into type-tutor-backend of the downloaded project
-2. run the command "pip3 install -r requirements.txt"
+2. Run the command "pip3 install -r requirements.txt"

 Frontend

 1. To install the project dependencies for the frontend change directory into type-tutor-ui of the downloaded project
-2. run the command "npm install"
+2. Run the command "npm install"

 ## Running The Project